- General Concepts

 |

-Individualised Attention – the leader demonstrates genuine concern for the needs and feelings of followers, acts as a mentor or coach, listens to their concerns and respect and celebrate their individual contributions. |
+Individualised Attention – the leader demonstrates genuine concern for the needs and feelings of followers, acts as a mentor or coach, listens to their concerns and respects and celebrates their individual contributions. |

 |

-Intellectual Stimulation – the leader challenges followers to higher levels of performance, encourages them to be innovative, challenge assumptions, take risks and solicit their followers' ideas, and connect them to the each other and the big picture (organization’s goals). |
+Intellectual Stimulation – the leader challenges followers to higher levels of performance, encourages them to be innovative, challenge assumptions, take risks and solicit their followers' ideas, and connect them to each other and the big picture (organization’s goals). |

 |